 And then a dark cloud of despair rolled in and I was bombarded with tragedy after tragedy.
 My father passed away unexpectedly.
-I got into an abusive relationship with someone I worked with in film.
-I found out I was pregnant with his baby and had an abortion.
+I got into a toxic relationship.
 One of my dearest friends and colleagues also passed away unexpectedly.
 In attempt to cut ties from the toxicity that had formed in my life I decided to move away with my family to San Diego, California and start over with a clean slate.

 Everything had the potential to get better but there was still so much lingering pain and trauma within myself that I hadn't healed and wasn't really aware I needed to address.
 Although this was nearly a decade ago I feel like at the time things like "glow ups" and "self care" weren't as prominent as they are now and of course this was also prior to the "Me Too" movement...there were so many things both socially and internally I didn't realize were so completely out of alignment for me.

 Being in my early twenties at the time, I did what many lost twenty somethings do, I turned to partying and drinking.
-I've always been very social and love a good drink but during that time my drinking started to get really bad and within six months of moving to San Diego I was arrested for a DUI.
-I had to live in a halfway house for six months and met all sorts of unsavory folks there which led to me entering yet another abusive relationship.
+I've always been very social and love a good drink but during that time my drinking started to get really bad.
+I had to live in a halfway house for six months and met all sorts of unsavory folks there which led to me entering yet another toxic relationship.
 A few years went by where I had almost completely abandoned art.
 I've never been one of those artists who channels their pain creatively, I prefer to create when I'm happy.
 I traded my film career for a minimum wage retail job and for years was living as a shell of my former artistic self.

 Then by the grace of God my life slowly started to get better.
 I couldn't attribute the shift to anything other than divine intervention because I personally hadn't done much to change my situation.
 I started going to therapy and during that time started a Turkish guy named Ceyhun who was completely different than anyone I'd ever been in a relationship with before.